hackclub/hackpad/hackboards/virus1234/Readme.md

 | Total Price | PCB      | Switches | Fasteners | Keycaps  | Stabilizers | Other     |
 | ----------- | -------- | -------- | --------- | -------- | ----------- | --------- |
 | $123.77     | $27.22   | $48.30   | $5.00 ?  | $27.28    | $8.99       | uh $5 |

-If anything is overbudget, please hit me up on slack at @meddy ben ayed and I can transfer money :)